All Episodes

 This is a criticism we hear from conservatives all the time when talking about people like you or Elon Musk or Leonardo DiCaprio that you yourself have a large carbon footprint.

-Uh I I live a carbon-free lifestyle to the maximum extent possible.
+I live a carbon-free lifestyle to the maximum extent possible.

-You know, when you go back to 2010, when the Department of Homeland Security came out with a report talking about the threat of right wing extremism, and it's a huge threat.
+You know, when you go back to 2010, when the Department of Homeland Security came out with a report talking about the threat of right-wing extremism, and it's a huge threat.

-These are these are terrorists, these are violent people.
+These are violent people.

-Because it's it's not just Trump.
+Because it's not just Trump.

 Nobody is repudiating it.